 - Are my eyes open to see the place of the burial, the stone that hides the Lord Jesus?
 Can I experience contemplation, that is, can I see in some depth, beyond the surface?
 Do I believe in the presence of the Lord, stronger than the tomb and the rock?

 - Am I willing to go back, along with the women?
 That is, to go through a journey of conversion, change?

-- Is there space in me for silence, for the attention of the heart, able to chose the right fragrance, the best ingredients for life, for the gift of myself, for openness to God?
+- Is there space in me for silence, for the attention of the heart, for openness to God?

 - Do I feel arising within me the desire to proclaim the resurrection, the new life in Christ, all around me?
 Am I too, at least somewhat, like the women of the Gospel, who repeat the invitation of the Bridegroom, “Rise!”

 5. Closing Prayer

 Lord, for You the night is as clear as the day!